Making-Sense-Info/Dvorak/specification.md

 </r:CodeRepresentation>
 ```

 The idea is to check if the data value is included whithin a list of code values.
-The corresponding VTL rule is as follow where `code_decl` is the name of the instance variable:
+The corresponding VTL rule is as follow where `rule_code_report` is the name of the instance variable:
 ```
-rule_code_decl : code_decl in {"11","14"} errorcode "Code value not valid";
+rule_code_report : code_report in {"1","2"} errorcode "Code value not valid";
 ```